Rachnera/tls-experiments/README.md

 - Rachnera Bust
 - Bust Config

 Drop the `Graphics/` folder to the root of your project.
-This will do two things:
+This will do the following:
 - Create a `busts/` folder (under `Pictures/`) with all the properly resized (and sometimes altered) busts ready for display.
 - Update a few facesets (e.g. Simon, Orcent) and sprites (Hester) for consistency.
+- Create a `battle/` folder (under `Pictures/`), for all images related to the new battle features (can be safely deleted if you don't use those)

 That folder also contains some other new and updated assets to match the bust system, including the corresponding full-size busts.